CalebBell/fluids/docs/tutorial.rst

 the desired flow because the rated Cv is higher.
 The calculated value in their example is 1515, differing slightly due to the properties used.

-The example next does on to determine the actual opening position the valve should be set to to provide the required flow.
+The example next goes on to determine the actual opening position the valve should be set at to provide the required flow.
 Their conclusion is approximately 75% open; we can do better using a numerical solver.
 The values of opening at different positions are obtained in this example from the valve's `datasheet <http://www.emerson.com/documents/automation/141362.pdf>`_.